FullToker/ML3D_4DGaussian_Improvement/README.md

 2. Downsamples with Averaging

 ## How To Train
-This project uses the same command-line interfaces as the original, but with different configuration parameters, e.g.,
+This project uses the same command-line interfaces as the original, but with different configuration parameters "combi_bouncingballs", e.g.,

 Training on the synthetic D-NeRF dataset: